ibm-messaging/cp4i-mq-samples/09-rest-basic/README.md

           ports:
             - containerPort: 9443
               protocol: TCP
-...
-  web:
-    enabled: false
 ```
 REST clients access an embedded Web Server in the container.
-This server listens on port 9443 (see above, where we create a service for this) and provides Console and REST support.
-Below we'll see how to access the MQ Console on this queue manager.
+This server listens on port 9443 (see above, where we create a service for this) and provides MQ Web Console and REST support.
+Below we'll see how to access the MQ Web Console on this queue manager.

 * Configuration file (`mqwebuser.xml`)